arielsalminen/TinyNav.js/README.md

 # TinyNav.js
-### Responsive navigation plugin that weights just 304 bytes
+### Responsive navigation plugin that weighs just 304 bytes

 [TinyNav.js](http://tinynav.viljamis.com/) is a tiny jQuery plugin (304 bytes minified and gzipped) that converts `<ul>` and `<ol>` navigations to a select boxes for small screen.
 It also automatically selects the current page and adds `selected="selected"` for that item.